Top 5 Future Marketing Must Knows

 Not everyone has the time (or the money!) to attend lengthy conferences.
 This is especially true for small to medium sized business owners.
 Never fear, we've put together a list of the top 5 takeaways from the recently held Marketing Nation Summit, which is one of the most anticipated marketing conferences in the world.

-Things to consider - Does your digital footprint reflect your physical footprint?
+Things to consider - Does your digital footprint (website design, social posts etc) reflect your physical footprint (store merchandising, signage etc)?
 Do you 'look' the same across every channel your customer's interact with you on?

 2. Know Your Customer